 His background in the energy field made him fit to start his private business in minerals and so he acquired the distressed Minerals and Chemical Corporation of America and became widely successful in turning it around.

-Here’s a great excerpt from Lilienthal’s diary at his early years in the business world.
+Here’s a great excerpt from Lilienthal’s diary during his early years in the business world.

 Business has its man-eating side, and part of the man-eating side is that it’s so absorbing.
 Making a million – I was surprised of course.
 It’s like when you are a boy and you try to jump six feet.
 Then you find you can jump six feet, now what?